MadhurimaKumari/Java-project/README.md

 # Java-project
 A Java Swing-based task management application that stores tasks in a MySQL database, featuring:

-Add, edit, and delete tasks
+->Add, edit, and delete tasks

-Mark tasks as complete/incomplete
+->Mark tasks as complete/incomplete

-Set and update deadlines
+->Set and update deadlines

-Persistent storage with MySQL
+->Persistent storage with MySQL